 Second hand vessels

-However, the following uses of a new vessel does not make it 'second hand':
+Second hand, used or pre-owned vessels which have previously been registered in WA do not require an ABP, however, the following uses of a new vessel does not make it 'second hand':

 - Testing during construction.